dcharles525/Caroline/README.md

   yArray, //dataY
   "scatter", //chart type
   chartColorArray,
-  true, //yes or no for generateColors function (needed in the case of the pie chart), true, //true for generating hue based colors, and false for random colors false // yes or no for scatter plot labels
+  false, //yes or no for generateColors function (needed in the case of the pie chart), false, //true for generating hue based colors, and false for random colors false // yes or no for scatter plot labels
 );
 ```